- Landlord Responsibilities. All plumbing, electrical, sanitation facilities and smoke detectors must be kept in good repair (read more).

 - Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
 The landlord will then have 30 days to make any necessary repairs.

 - Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
 However, a landlord must give tenants 48 hours’ notice unless it’s an emergency.
 Landlords should enter the premises at reasonable times, between the hours of 9am and 9pm are considered reasonable, except in emergency cases.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Sue for damages – tenants can sue the landlord for damages for the latter’s failure to comply with their duty as a landlord.
+- Lawsuit– Tenants can sue the landlord for damages for the latter’s failure to comply with their duty as a landlord.

 It is illegal for a landlord to retaliate against a tenant by establishing or changing terms of a rental agreement, raising the rent or threatening to bring an action against a tenant who:

-- complained to the landlord of a violation of Vermont’s Residential Rental Agreements Laws or Fair Housing Law; or
+- Complained to the landlord of a violation of Vermont’s Residential Rental Agreements Laws or Fair Housing Law.

 - Organized or become a member of a tenant’s union or similar organization.